RP

 Match package size to the recipe

-Butternut squash, vegetable broth, and smoked paprika may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Butternut squash, vegetable broth, and smoked paprika may come in larger containers than needed; confirm amounts before buying backups.

 Cost control